t2k/backbone.marionette-RequireJS/readme.md

 ~~~
 $ coffee -o assetAMD/js/ -cw assetAMD/js/
 ~~~

-Now, all changes to any .coffee file are compiled to javascipt automatically.
+Now, all changes to any .coffee file is automatically compiled to javascipt.
 For more coffescript usage info go to the source: [coffeescript.org](http://coffeescript.org) and to help convert your existing javascripts to CoffeeScript: __go here [js2coffee.org](http://js2coffee.org)__

 ###Config###